Federal Disability Retirement (FERS)

-There is help for you, and it is help to which you are entitled.
-Federal Disability Retirement—or FDR—is a right of all employees covered under the Federal Employees Retirement System (FERS).
+The Federal Disability Retirement—or FDR—is a right of all employees covered under the Federal Employees Retirement System (FERS).
 After meeting certain requirements, covered federal workers can collect a portion of their salary if a medical condition prevents them from performing “useful and efficient” federal service in their position or a reasonably comparable position within the federal government.
-This benefit is not given to you as a favor or a handout.
-You have paid for these disability retirement benefits with contributions to your retirement fund through payroll deductions over your years of federal service.
+This benefit is not given as a favor or a handout.
+These disability retirement benefits are paid through retirement fund contributions made through payroll deductions over your years of federal service.

 Are you a federal worker covered under FERS who has become unable to work due to a medical condition?
 The federal disability lawyers at Andalman & Flynn can help.
 We have experienced and knowledgeable attorneys who can answer any questions you may have and represent you through all stages of the initial application process as well as any necessary appeals, including going before the Merit Systems Protection Board (MSPB).
 Our attorneys can also represent you on other disputes that may arise out of your health problems such as proposed removals and other disciplinary actions, claims for reasonable accommodations, the use of leave, and the continuation of health insurance.

-The application for FDR includes numerous forms that can be complex and difficult to piece together.
-The application is like a puzzle with each piece going through different channels before it is put together as a complete packet for submission to the Office of Personnel Management (OPM).
-Our staff will work with you on your application forms and statements; they will also work with the other necessary offices, which may include your:
+The application for FDR includes numerous forms that can be complex and difficult to assemble.
+The application is like a puzzle, with each piece going through different channels before it is compiled into a complete packet for submission to the Office of Personnel Management (OPM).
+Andalman & Flynn’s experienced staff will work with you on your application forms and statements.
+We will also work with the other necessary individuals and offices, which may include your:

 - Agency human resources